Archive product

 Description

 Digital communication perceives this word as text permeating life in a way that early poets and artists could not have imagined.
-Presenting the history of word- and book-based art and exploring the main areas where the word has dominated artistic practice, this book takes us on a fascinating and richly illustrated global journey through various contemporary art forms.
+Presenting a history of word- and book-based art and exploring the main areas where the word has dominated artistic practice, this book takes us on a fascinating and richly illustrated global journey through various contemporary forms of art.

-With the advent of SMS and social media, many predicted a weakening of language, and some pointed to this in our 'post-truth' culture.
-Michael Petry shows that, on the contrary, words remain crucial, powerful, and central to artistic practice.
+With the advent of SMS and social media, many predicted a weakening of language, and some pointed to this in our "post-truth" culture.
+Michael Petry shows that, on the contrary, words remain key, powerful, and crucial in artistic practice.

 Today, still an independent, family-owned publisher, Thames & Hudson is one of the world’s leading publishers of illustrated books, with over 2,000 titles printed.
 It publishes high-quality collectible books across all areas of visual creativity: fine arts, applied arts, decorative arts, performing arts, architecture, design, photography, fashion, film, and music, as well as archaeology, history, and popular culture.
-The list of children’s books is also expanding.
+It is also expanding its list of children’s books.
 Headquartered in London with a sister company in New York and branches in Melbourne, Singapore, and Hong Kong.
 In Paris, another subsidiary, Interart, distributes English-language books in France.

 History of the Thames & Hudson brand